nkasmanoff/jetcoin/README.md

   ## sudo docker run --runtime nvidia -it --rm --network host --volume ~/jetcoin:/jetcoin nsk367/jetcoin

 Next, let's train a model.
 It is worth noting this is not really a serious project on price prediction, so let's leave the hparams and run with little attention to that.
+After cd'ing into the src directory, run the following commands.

-  ## python src/train.py --gpus 1
+  ## python train.py --gpus 1

 Now that we have some model trained, the continous prediction begins

-  ## python src/continous_prediction.py
+  ## python continous_prediction.py

 After specifying the model path, this will continuously predict and download prices to see how well the model actually does after looking at the produced csv files.